pubnub/pubnub-mcp-server/resources/sdk_docs/c-sharp_storage-and-playback.md

 ## Fetch history

-Requires Message Persistence enabled in Admin Portal.
+##### Requires Message Persistence

+Enable in the Admin Portal.
-Fetch historical messages from one or more channels.
 Use IncludeMessageActions to include message actions.

 Ordering and range:
-- start only: messages older than start timetoken.
+- start only: messages older than start (exclusive).
-- end only: messages from end timetoken and newer.
+- end only: messages from end (inclusive) and newer.
-- start and end: messages between them (end inclusive).
+- start and end: messages between them (inclusive of end).

 Limits:
 - Single channel: up to 100 messages.
 - Multiple channels (up to 500): up to 25 per channel.
-- IncludeMessageActions = true: one channel, max 25 messages.
+- IncludeMessageActions = true: 1 channel, max 25 messages.
-- Page results by iterating with updated start.
+- Page by iterating with updated start timetoken.
+- Truncated responses include a more property.

 ### Method(s)